A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Application

 \subsection{Synthetic dataset}

 We simulated a spatiotemporal dataset composed of 100 spatial locations within a unit square domain, each measured for 20 days, in a total of $100 \times 20 = 2,000$ observations.
-First we simulated the spatial locations in a unit square.
-Following that, the spatial covariance matrix was computed using the exponential function with parameters $\sigma^2 = 1$ and $l = 0.3$.
+First, we simulated the spatial locations in a unit square.
+Following that, the spatial covariance matrix was computed using the Exponential covariance function with parameters $\sigma^2 = 1$ and $l = 0.3$.
 The response variable was then simulated sequentially from $t = 1$ onward, using Equation~\ref{eq: proposed model, conditional distribution}.
 The mean function (Equation~\ref{eq: proposed model, mean function}) assumed regression coefficients $\boldsymbol{\beta} = [1, 3]$ and autoregressive parameter $\phi = 0.9$.
 The parameter values were selected in a manner that ensured the temporal correlation resulted in a long-lasting effect while simultaneously preventing the spatial parameters from being overly smoothed or localised.
-Finally, the space-time process was fully specified adding the error variance ($\tau^2 = 0.1$) into the spatial covariance.
+Finally, the space-time process was fully specified by adding the nugget effect ($\tau^2 = 0.1$) into the spatial covariance.
 We can summarise the generation of the synthetic dataset as

-In order to assess the imputation capability of the model, 10\% of the simulated observations were set as missing.
-While, for prediction performance, we follow the same setup as presented in Figure~\ref{fig: OOS dataset scheme} but using 10 spatial locations as unobserved locations and leaving out the last day of the remaining observations for validation.
+In order to assess the imputation capability of the model, a random and independent selection of 10\% of the simulated observations was made to constitute the set of missing values.
+This approach for introducing missingness was chosen for ease of implementation.
+While for prediction performance, we follow the same setup as presented in Figure~\ref{fig: OOS dataset scheme}, but using 10 spatial locations as unobserved locations and leaving out the last day of the remaining observations for validation.
 The priors for the model were chosen as described in Section~\ref{subsec: Spatiotemporal model}, with an adjustment made for the length-scale parameter to accommodate the spatial distances within the context of this synthetic data.
 In order to ensure an appropriate prior distribution in a unit square domain, the length-scale parameter was specified as $l \sim U(0.1, 1)$.
 Additionally, the number of nearest neighbors for the NNGP prior was set to 10 to balance computational efficiency and spatial accuracy in the spatial latent field estimation.

 Table~\ref{tab: posterior estimates synthetic} shows the posterior estimates for the synthetic data.
 The model successfully produces parameter estimates close to the true parameter values, with the 95\% credible interval (CI) capturing all the parameter values, with the exception of the variance parameter.
 This indicates strong overall model performance in parameter estimation, though minor limitations in estimating the variance of the latent spatial field.